Internet troll

 Psychological factors contribute to the phenomenon of trolling, including the disinhibition effect, which allows individuals to act boldly online due to perceived anonymity.
 Trolls often exhibit low empathy levels and may derive pleasure from causing pain to others.
 The rise of trolling has been amplified by technological developments and the increasing use of social media, with notable instances of state-sponsored trolling also coming to light.
 Understanding the motivations behind trolling—ranging from boredom to a desire for attention—can offer insights into combating this pervasive issue within online interactions.

-An Internet troll is a person who intentionally upsets others in social media forums.
+An internet troll is a person who intentionally upsets others in social media forums.
 The troll’s actions, called trolling, are generally understood to be undertaken to cause consternation.
 Many post inflammatory or malicious comments on social media as a means of gaining attention and generating comments.
 The use of the word trolling is believed to refer to the action of fishing by trailing a baited line behind a boat.
-References to online trolls date to about 1992, and the origin of the reference, whether to the act of fishing or the monsters of folklore, is uncertain.
+References to online trolls date to about 1992, and the origin of the reference, whether to the act of fishing or the monsters of folklore, remains uncertain.

 Trolling has been found to do great harm to many victims.
-Targets have become depressed and, in some cases, suicidal.
+Targets become depressed and, in some cases, suicidal.
 Researchers have found that trolls know the effect they have on their victims but do not feel remorse or responsibility.
 They are generally less empathetic and more likely to enjoy causing others pain.

 Background